keymetrics/doc-pm2/en/plus/integration/heroku.md

 ---

-## Link with pm2 Plus
+## Link with Keymetrics

-In order to connect pm2 to the dashboard, you need to add your public and private keys in the environment.
+In order to connect PM2 to the dashboard, you need to add your public and private keys in the environment.

 To add your keys, run: